hehonglu123/python_turtle_trial/RR/Trial_instruction.md

 		turtle_obj.drive(10,10)
 		update()		#update in display
 ```
+Make sure the service has already started, and then run this client by `python turtlebot_client.py`

 # Task
 From the tutorial above, you should have a complete turtlebot service and a simple turtlebot client.
 Given the example of reading keyboard inputs under `python_turtle_trial/Examples`, try adapt it into an RR client that can control the turtle through keyboard.